umariasf/dev_python/README.md

 # dev_python
 This repository contains a collection of Python scripts for conducting spatial analysis.
+The scripts utilize various libraries, such as geopandas and shapely, to process and analyze geospatial data.
+The repository also includes Jupyter notebooks demonstrating the use of the scripts for common spatial analysis tasks, such as generating choropleth maps and calculating distances between geographic features.
+These scripts can be used for a wide range of applications, including urban planning, environmental studies, and demographic analysis.